The engine was changed mid-flight! September 15 2022 — the day Ethereum switched to Proof-of-Stake.

 Slots and Epochs

-The Beacon Chain provides the heartbeat to Ethereum 2.0.
-It provides the tempo and rhythm for the system’s harmony and consensus.
+The Beacon Chain provides the heartbeat to Ethereum’s consensus.
 Each slot is 12 seconds and an epoch is 32 slots: 6.4 minutes.

-A slot is a chance for a block to be added to the Beacon Chain and shards.
-You can imagine that the Beacon Chain and shard chains are choreographed in lockstep.
-Every 12 seconds, one beacon (chain) block and 64 shard blocks are added when the system is running optimally.
+A slot is a chance for a block to be added to the Beacon Chain.
+Every 12 seconds, one block is added when the system is running optimally.
 Validators do need to be roughly synchronized with time.

-While Proof of Work (PoW) is associated with miners, in Ethereum 2.0 validators are Proof of Stake “virtual miners”.
-Validators are actively participating in the consensus of the Ethereum 2.0 protocol.
+While proof-of-work is associated with miners, Ethereum’s validators are proof-of-stake “virtual miners”.
+Validators run Ethereum’s consensus.
 Their incentives are discussed later in Staking Rewards and Penalties.

 A block proposer is a validator that has been pseudorandomly selected to build a block.

-Most of the time, validators are attesters that vote on beacon blocks and shard blocks.
-These votes are recorded in the Beacon Chain.
-The votes determine the head of the Beacon Chain, and the heads of shards.
+Most of the time, validators are attesters that vote on blocks.
+These votes are recorded in the Beacon Chain and determine the head of the Beacon Chain.

 An attestation is a validator’s vote, weighted by the validator’s balance.
 Attestations are broadcasted by validators in addition to blocks.

 Validators also police each other and are rewarded for reporting other validators that make conflicting votes, or propose multiple blocks.

-The contents of the Beacon Chain is primarily a registry of validator addresses, the state of each validator, attestations, and links to shards.
+The contents of the Beacon Chain is primarily a registry of validator addresses, the state of each validator, and attestations.
 Validators are activated by the Beacon Chain and can transition to states, briefly described later in Beacon Chain Validator Activation and Lifecycle.

 Staking validators: semantics

 Validators are virtual and are activated by stakers.
 In PoW, users buy hardware to become miners.
-In Ethereum 2.0, users stake ETH to activate and control validators.
+In Ethereum, users stake ETH to activate and control validators.